-Lukas Rieppel works at the intersection of the history of science and the history of capitalism, focusing especially on the life, earth, and environmental sciences in nineteenth and early twentieth century North America.
-He has recently finished a book that traces how dinosaurs became a symbol of American economic might and power during the Long Gilded Age, "Assembling the Dinosaur: Fossil Hunters, Tycoons, and the Making of a Spectacle."
-Forthcoming with Harvard University Press, this project uses the history of paleontology as a means to examine how the ideals, norms, and practices of modern capitalism shaped the way scientific knowledge was made, certified, and distributed.
-Rieppel has also co-edited a recent issue of the journal Osiris (with Eugenia Lean & William Deringer) on the theme of "Science & Capitalism: Entangled Histories."
-Finally, he has written several essays about fossils, museums, and markets.
+I recently published a book about dinosaurs entitled "Assembling the Dinosaur: Fossil Hunters, Tycoons, and the Making of a Spectacle."
+This project uses the history of paleontology as a means to examine how the ideals, norms, and practices of modern capitalism shaped the way scientific knowledge was made, certified, and distributed during America's Long Gilded Age.
+In addition, I have also co-edited the 2018 issue of Osiris (with Eugenia Lean & William Deringer) on the theme of "Science & Capitalism: Entangled Histories."